Skating, Arenas and Indoor Walking Tracks

 Skating program descriptions

-This free drop-in program is open to all skaters, general arena rules apply.
+This free drop-in program is open to all skaters; general arena rules apply.
 Wearing a CSA-approved helmet is strongly recommended.
-For safety reasons please skate with the flow of other skaters.
+For safety reasons, please skate with the flow of other skaters.
 The use of skating aids is not permitted for this program.

+New to 2025!
 This is an opportunity for families with children to develop their children's hockey skills.
 Please note that hockey sticks will be permitted on the ice surface for this program.
 This skating session is for children up to 14 years.

 • All participants must be in skates